biniyamyohannes/website/_posts/2025-08-26-mlflow-infra-bootstrapping.md

 docker compose up -d
 ```

-The Compose spins up MLflow and Postgres as separate containers.
+The Compose spins up the MLflow server and Postgres as separate containers.
 Postgres data is mapped to a named volume for persistence, so experiments aren’t lost when containers stop.

 ```yaml
 postgres: